batchmcnulty/Malbait/README.md

 TCP/UDP Honeypot program implemented in Perl

 README for malbait, 2/10/17

-2023 update: people have been asking for my Bitcoin address, it is  1PEDKUiUTxGNJ3XTPfXCTAjpzVzX1VZAme Sorry I cant work on this as much s before btw.
+2023 update: people have been asking for my Bitcoin address, it is  1PEDKUiUTxGNJ3XTPfXCTAjpzVzX1VZAme

+Sorry I cant work on this as much as before btw.
 Having trouble finding a properly private internet connection!

 Welcome to malbait, your one-stop, simple perl honeypot!